lperez37/mdmix/readme.md

 ![MDMix Sample](sample.png)

 A Python utility that combines multiple Markdown files into a single document with an automatically generated table of contents.
+Inspired by repomix.

 ## Features